Fillet-OFish/H-R/README.md

 <h4 align="center">
   <br>
-  A minimalistic, sleek, and simple design introduction to the eCommerce future web browsing
+  A minimalistic and sleek design implementation for a modernized eCommerce web browsing experience.
   <br>
 </h4>